partspile/site/PRD.md

 - As a user, I want to browse categories and subcategories to discover available parts.
 - As a seller, I want to edit or delete my ads if details change or the part is sold.
 - As a user, I want fast, accurate search results and a modern, easy-to-use interface.
+- As a user, I want to manage my account settings, including changing my password or deleting my account, from a dedicated settings page.

 ---

 ## 6. Data Model (Simplified)

+### Live Tables
 - **Make**: id, name
 - **Year**: id, year
 - **Model**: id, name